 When writing a research paper of any type, it’s extremely important to produce your work with proper grammar and spelling and typed in the format required by your college or university.
 If you use recorded interviews for your data collection, your school will also have requirements for transcription of those recordings, so make sure you get all the facts before getting started.
 And when you're ready to have me trancribe those recordings, you'll have all that information already at hand to pass along!

-This is just one many sources for recording equipment and microphones.
+This is just one of many sources for recording equipment and microphones.
 Make sure you research what you’ll need for the type of recording you’ll be doing to provide the best possible recordings.

 QDA Miner Lite

 This is a “free and easy-to-use version of our popular computer assisted qualitative analysis software.
 It can be used for the analysis of textual data such as interview and news transcripts, open-ended responses, etc. as well as for the analysis of still images.”
 A client uses this software and thought I might like to share it with others doing the type of work.
 Thanks, Rachel!

 Tips on Conducting Qualitative Interviews, QualPage - Examining the World Through Qualitative Inquiry

 Effective Practices for Research Interviews, Marilyn Simon and Jim Goes

 General Guidelines for Conducting Research Interviews, Free Management Library

 How to Conduct a Helpful Focus Group, Talkdesk